microsoft/pai/README_DRAFT.md

 Before start, you need to meet the following requirements:

 - Ubuntu 16.04
-- Assign each server static IP address.
-Network reachable between servers.
+- Assign each server a static IP address.
+Network is reachable between servers.
 - Server can access the external network.
 Have access to a Docker registry service (e.g., Docker hub) to store the Docker images for the services to be deployed.
 - All machines' SSH service is enabled, share the same username / password and have sudo privilege.
 - Need to enable NTP service.